Have Questions?

 Committee Chair: Mrs. Maria Talbot

 While Mrs. Talbot was not involved in Scouting as a youth, she is happy to serve behind the scenes today to support Pack 171.
+You will be able to recognize her via her signature yellow shirt and any number of her six small children around her feet.

 Treasurer: Mr. Kyle Bickling